jasper-zanjani/notes/sources/packt-win-server-cookbook.md

 # Windows Server 2016 Administration Cookbook, Jordan Krause
+> - [ ] 1.
+Learning the interface
+> - [ ] 2.
+Core infrastructure tasks
+> - [ ] 3.
+Internet Information Services
+> - [ ] 4.
+Remote Desktop Services
+> - [ ] 5.
+Monitoring and backup

 ## Chapter 1: Learning the interface
+> - [x] 1.01 Shutting down or restarting the server
+> - [x] 1.02 Launching Administrative Tools
+> - [x] 1.03 Using the search function to launch applications quickly
+> - [ ] 1.04 Managing remote servers from a single pane with Server Manager
+> - [ ] 1.05 Using PowerShell to accomplish any function in Windows Server
+> - [ ] 1.06 Installing a role or feature
+> - [ ] 1.07 Administering Server 2016 from a Windows 10 machine
+> - [ ] 1.08 Identifying useful keyboard shortcuts in Server 2016
+> - [ ] 1.09 Setting your PowerShell Execution Policy
+> - [ ] 1.10 Building and executing your first PowerShell script
+> - [ ] 1.11 Searching for PowerShell cmdlets with Get-Help

 ##### Shutting down or restarting the server